SpaceG/spaceg.github.io/_posts/2015-04-18-run-raspberry-pi-b-over-mac-osx-use-it-as-router-firewall.markdown

     <img src="{{ site.baseurl }}/img/IMG_1049.jpg" style="width:100%" alt="Lucas Gatsas">
 </a>

-<blockquote> Use Raspberry as Firewall and Block some IP's  which one try to hack your System and your Raspberry will send in Auto Modus a Trojaner. </blockquote>
+<blockquote> Use Raspberry as Firewall and Block some IP's  which one try to hack your System and your Raspberry will send in Auto Modus a Trojaner. - My Mini Project for my Studing. </blockquote>

 <h2 class="section-heading"><strong>Run it with USB Console Cable </strong> </h2>